rks101/egnet/README.md

 These days there are too many new gTLDs like .bank, .bharti, .biz, .coffee, .dell, etc. A full list of gTLDs is available on [IANA](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) website.

-Further, second level damains are registered by organizations.
-When registering a domain name, the second-level domain is limited to 63 characters + the TLD and can only use a-z 0-9 and in-between hyphens (cannot start or end with hyphens or have consecutive hyphens).
+Further, second-level damains are registered by organizations.
+When registering a domain name, the second-level domain name is limited to 63 characters + the TLD and can only use a-z 0-9 and in-between hyphens (cannot start or end with hyphens or have consecutive hyphens).
 Subdomains added by domain owners have the same limitations.
+The maximum length of a domain name is 253 characters including multiple subdomain-prefixes like abc.def.lmn.pqrs.example.com

 ----